TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 To use this feature on emulators, it is required that you change the merge output to this folder in the emulated SD card: `atmosphere\contents\0100f2c0115b6000`

 # Default mod
 A new mod is dynamically built by TKMM and added to the merge output.
-It adds an indicator on the title screen so that you can directly know whether mods are properly installed!
+It adds an indicator on the title screen so that you can directly know whether mods are properly installed.

 ![Default Mod](/img/rc1/defaultmod.png)

 *This mod is added at the lowest priority, which means that if another mod edits this same text entry, that mod will overwrite it.*

 ## TKMM-NX